Drug crimes lawyer in Farmington, MO.

 - 20mg or more of fentanyl

-Drug Crimes Lawyer in Farmington, MO: Building a Strong Defense for Your Case
+Drug Crimes Lawyer in Farmington, MO: Strategically Defending Your Case

-The Fourth Amendment safeguards your rights against illegal searches and seizures.
-If law enforcement obtained evidence without probable cause or a valid warrant, we’ll fight to have it suppressed.
-This can significantly weaken the case against you and may even lead to a reduction or dismissal of charges.
+The Fourth Amendment safeguards against unreasonable searches and seizures.
+If law enforcement obtained evidence without probable cause or a valid warrant, your attorney might argue to suppress that evidence, weakening the prosecution’s case and possibly getting your charges minimized or dismissed.

 Disputing Possession